PhilCorcoran/allparams/README.md

 allparams
 ===========

-Combines all expressjs query,body and route params into one object
+Combines all expressjs query,body,route and cookie params into one object
-Use with Express 3.4
+Use with Express 3.4.
+Requires `express.json()` or `express.bodyParser()` for body parameters
+Requires `express.cookieParser()` for cookie parameters.
 # Install

 ```bash